William C. Chasey

-William Carmen "Bill" Chasey (February 11, 1940 - May 23, 2015) was the founder and president of the Foundation for Corporate Social Responsibility (FCSR) in Warsaw, Poland.
-He was an educator, author, research scientist, inventor, and served as a senior campaign advisor to President Ronald Reagan.
+William Carmen "Bill" Chasey (February 11, 1940 - May 23, 2015) was an American philanthropist who was the founder and president of the Foundation for Corporate Social Responsibility (FCSR) in Warsaw, Poland.
+He was an educator, author, research scientist, and inventor who also served as a senior campaign advisor to President Ronald Reagan.

-The mission of the FCSR is to mentor senior corporate leaders, giving them skills for developing corporate social responsibility values in their firms.
-The primary focus of the FCSR is to serve needy Polish children.
-The FCSR's 90 members include CEOs of some of the world's largest and most well-regarded corporations from a diverse and broad range of industry sectors.
-To date, the FCSR has fed over 5 million meals to needy Polish children, and presently feeds 60,000 meals each month to 3,000 kids in 13 Polish schools.

 Chasey founded 6 international MBA programs on behalf of City University of Seattle, and one on behalf of National University in California.
 He has advised over 150 multi-national companies in international business and corporate philanthropy.
 Chasey served as an adjunct professor during his years living in Europe, and taught undergraduate and graduate courses in entrepreneurship at Kozminski University in Warsaw, Poland, the Polish Open University in Warsaw, Poland the Warsaw School of Economics in Warsaw, Poland, and the American University in Bulgaria in Sofia, Bulgaria.

 Chasey was founder and president of the William Chasey Organization a Washington, D.C. lobbying firm for over twenty-five years.
 During his lobbying career, Chasey represented some of the world's most prestigious business clients and 23 foreign governments before the United States Congress.
 He was a Registered Lobbyist with both the Clerk of the United States House of Representatives and the Secretary of the United States Senate as required by the Lobbying Disclosure Act.
 He was a Registered Foreign Agent, United States Department of Justice.
 (RFA Number 4221) as required by the Foreign Agents Registration Act.
 Chasey's professional lobbying ability was captured on film during two episodes of Michael Moore's TV Nation television series in 1994.
 Because of Chasey's lobbying talents, TV Nation was recognized by the United States Congress by passing Resolution H.J.
 365, which declared August 16, 1994 as "TV Nation Day."
 TV Guide named TV Nation one of the ten best television shows of 1995.

 Chasey held the John F. Kennedy Professorship at the Peabody College of Education and Human Development of Vanderbilt University, (Named Academic Professorship funded by the Joseph P. Kennedy Jr. Foundation, Washington, D.C.)
 Chasey was a research scientist in the Convulsive Disorders Clinic of the Vanderbilt University School of Medicine.
 He served as a senior scientist in the Institute on Mental Retardation and Intellectual Development (IMRID), and as a senior scientist in the Laboratory of Intrinsic Motivation, and as chairman of the Research Ethics Committee at the Peabody College of Education and Human Development of Vanderbilt University 1972–1975.